vu-ls/advise/docs/README-quickstart.md

   new user entry for the OAuth autheticated user.
 Enable "Staff" and "Superuser" checkboxes if appropriate.

+  * Navigate to the "Groups" view of AdVISE and click on the vertical 3 dots to add a new Group for the coordination team.
+Then, with the superuser account, go to the Admin section and select "Global Settings" under CVDP.
+Click the button to "Add Global Settings."
+Select the group that you just created and click Save.
+  This will be the main coordination group for this AdVISE instance.
+Non-coordinator users will be able to send messages to this group.

 ## Next Steps
 At this point, the AdVISE environment is ready for site configuration.
 Refer to the main documentation directory for further information.